gnowoel/exphbs/README.md

   </tr>
 </table>

-It should be usable, even in production, but not all planned features are implemented yet.
+The package is still under development.
+It should already be usable, but not all planned features are implemented yet.

 ## Highlighs